hadley/adv-r/functions.md

     # UseMethod("print")
     # <environment: namespace:base>

+Functions in R are created by `function`.
+They consist of an argument list (which can include default values), and a body of code to execute when evaluated.
+In R arguments are passed-by-value, so the only way a function can affect the outside world is through its return value:

+    f <- function(x) {
+      x$a <- 2
+    }
+    x <- list(a = 1)
+    f()
+    x$a

+Functions can return only a single value, but this is not a limitation in practice because you can always return a list containing any number of objects.

+When calling a function you can specify arguments by position, or by name:

+    mean(1:10)
+    mean(x = 1:10)
+    mean(x = 1:10, trim = 0.05)

+Arguments are matched first by exact name, then by prefix matching and finally by position.

+## Special function types

+### Infix operators

+You can define new infix operators with a special syntax:

+    "%+%" <- function(a, b) paste(a, b)
+    "new" %+% "string"

+### Replacement functions

+And replacement functions to modify arguments "in-place":

+    "second<-" <- function(x, value) {
+      x[2] <- value
+      x
+    }
+    x <- 1:10
+    second(x) <- 5
+    x

+But this is really the same as

+    x <- "second<-"(x, 5)

+and actual modification in place should be considered a performance optimisation, not a fundamental property of the language.

 ## Creating functions

 The tool we use for creating functions is `function`.
 It is very close to being an ordinary R function, but it has special syntax: the last argument to the function is outside the call and provides the body of the new function.
 If we don't assign the results of `function` to a variable we get an anonymous function: